TritonDataCenter/manta/docs/operator-guide.md

     configured the Amon service for sending email.)
 If you want to be notified about alarm events via XMPP, see "Changing alarm contact methods" below.

+13. **In development environments with more than one storage zone on a single system, it may be useful to apply quotas to storage zones so that if the system fills up, there remains space in the storage pool to address the problem.**  You can do this by finding the total size of the storage pool using `zfs list zones` in the global zone:

+        # zfs list zones
+        NAME    USED  AVAIL  REFER  MOUNTPOINT
+        zones  77.5G   395G   612K  /zones

+    Determine how much you want to allow the storage zones to use.
+In this case, we'll allow the zones to use 100 GiB each, making up 300 GiB, or 75% of the available storage.
+Now, find the storage zones:

+        # manta-adm show storage
+        SERVICE          SH ZONENAME                             GZ ADMIN IP
+        storage           1 15711409-ca77-4204-b733-1058f14997c1 172.25.10.4
+        storage           1 275dd052-5592-45aa-a371-5cd749dba3b1 172.25.10.4
+        storage           1 b6d2c71f-ec3d-497f-8b0e-25f970cb2078 172.25.10.4

+    and for each one, update the quota using `vmadm update`.
+You can apply a 100 GiB quota to all of the storage zones on a single-system Manta using:

+        manta-adm show -H -o zonename storage | while read zonename; do vmadm update $zonename quota=100; done

+    **Note:** This only prevents Manta storage zones from using more disk space than you've budgeted for them.
+If the rest of the system uses more than expected, you could still run out of disk space.
+To avoid this, make sure that all zones have quotas and the sum of quotas does not exceed the space available on the system.

+    **Background:** Manta operators are responsible for basic monitoring of components, including monitoring disk usage to avoid components running out of disk space.
+Out of the box, Manta stops using storage zones that are nearly full.
+This mechanism relies on storage zones reporting how full they are, which they determine by dividing used space by available space.
+    However, Manta storage zones are typically deployed without quotas, which means their available space is limited by the total space in the ZFS storage pool.
+This accounting is not correct when there are multiple storage zones on the same system.

+    To make this concrete, consider a system with 400 GiB of total ZFS pool space.
+Suppose there are three storage zones, each using 100 GiB of space, and suppose that the rest of the system uses negligible storage space.
+In this case, there are 300 GiB in use overall, so there's 100 GiB available in the pool.
+As a result, each zone reports that it's using 100 GiB and has 100 GiB available, so it's 50% full.
+In reality, though, the system is 75% full.
+Each zone reports that it has 100 GiB free, but if we were to write just 33 GiB to each zone, the whole system would be full.

+    This problem only affects deployments that place multiple storage zones on the same system, which is not typical outside of development.
+In development, the problem can be worked around by applying appropriate quotas in each zone (as described above).

 ## Post-Deployment Steps